From 1924 to 2016 - Celebrating 94 Years on July 16, 2016

 Our Lodge celebrated its Twenty-fifth Anniversary on Thursday, July 21st, 1949, its Fiftieth Anniversary on Saturday, July 20th, 1974, its Sixtieth Anniversary on Saturday, July 21st, 1984 and its Seventy-Fifth Anniversary on April 15th, 1999.
 Many Grand Lodge Officers and members as well as a goodly number of our own Brethren attended all of these meetings.
 Many happy memories were recalled on these occasions.

-This year, 2015, is our ninety-first year in which we may all take honour and pride as we count down to our 100th anniversary which will take place in the year 2024.
+This year, 2019, is our ninety-fifth year in which we may all take honour and pride as we count down to our 100th anniversary which will take place in the year 2024.

 Besides these distinguished Brethren, we have a good number of Past Masters who never fail to come forward and fill in when one of our officers may be unavoidably absent and thus our meetings are always able to proceed with a full complement of the chairs being filled.
 They set a wonderful example to the younger members and make us feel that the Lodge will always continue to flourish.